-Recognition can take monetary and non-monetary forms.
-Here are five ideas to consider for your employee recognition program.
+Here are five ideas to consider for your employee recognition program:

-A basic framework for this type of program is to create a way for employees to acknowledge publicly another employee for work well done.
+A basic framework for a peer recognition program is to create a way for employees to acknowledge publicly another employee for work well done.

 - You can have a traveling trophy that gets passed on by an employee whenever the current recipient sees another person doing something great.
-OfficeVibe uses a red cape in their employee recognition program.
+For example, OfficeVibe use a red cape in their employee recognition program.

 - You can create a page on your corporate intranet or a "wall of fame" in the company break room or conference room where people post weekly "shout outs."
 Use cute certificates or fun-shaped sticky notes for the wall of fame.
 Provide fun animated gifs or emoji for the intranet page.

-- Upper management can take it a step further during an organization-wide meeting or through the company newsletter by publicly thanking or mentioning those individuals identified by their peers.
+- Upper management can take it a step further during a company-wide meeting or through the company newsletter by publicly thanking or mentioning those individuals identified by their peers.